taektay/ee106/docs/source/lab7.rst

 #.
 Group Submission (2-people) via Gradescope

 #.
-Due time: 11:59pm, June 1, Sunday
+Due time: 11:59pm, June 1, Saturday.

 #.
-Files to submit for complex world :
+Files to submit for the Assignment :

  - lab7_report.pdf (Please provide a report describing all the following steps and results experienced in both experiments.)
+ - left_wall_following.py
  - complex_trajectory.csv
  - more_complex_trajectory.csv (submit this only for more complex world task)